 Take a Lean Eye Test: See and Improve Work

 Watch a short video of an assembly job and try to identify opportunities for improvement.
-See if your ideas match the final outcome and examine how kaizen is not just about improving productivity but respecting people.
+See if your ideas match the final outcome and examine how continuous improvement is not just about improving productivity but respecting people.

 Examples across Industries